sqlpad/sqlpad/README.md

 ## Contributing & Future of this Project

-I started this project as a personal-side project so I could run queries from a chromebook and visualize the results with some simple visualizations.
+I started this project as a personal side-project so I could run queries from a chromebook and visualize the results with some simple visualizations.
 I have no intention on taking this application further than that, although I wouldn't be surprised if I change my mind about that.

 I will merge any pull requests for feature additions so long as